thomaspatzke/elk-detection-lab/README.md

 ## Usage

 Open the [local Kibana](https://localhost:5601) in your browser.
-The data starts in 2019 and the field naming follows the ECS scheme and Winlogbeat 7 conventions.
+The data starts in November 2018 and the field naming follows the ECS scheme and Winlogbeat 7 conventions.